 By gently repositioning the jawbone The OASYS appliance pushes the tongue toward the front of the mouth.
 Shifting the tongue forward opens the oropharynx, strengthening the upper airway.
 The upper shield projects toward the nose, opening the nasal passage allowing for a normal airflow.
 OASYS is easy to use and adjustable for optimal comfort.

 The KlearwayTM Appliance is ideal for a patient with sleep apnea that also experiences loud snoring.
 This appliance is used to shift the jaw forward in increments of .25mm at a time.
 The Klearway appliance is made of a hard-soft plastic that can be adjusted using warm water.

 Used in mild and moderate cases of sleep apnea, the Herbst appliance uses clasps and friction grips to stabilize in the mouth.
 Made of acrylic it can be adjusted vertically and laterally without removing the appliance.
 The Herbst appliance is effective in reducing loud snoring.

 Schedule A Sleep Apnea Consultation

 If you believe that you or your partner may have sleep apnea, be sure to discuss this with Dr. Kevin or Dr. Kami Marr.
 We encourage patients to talk to us about any changes they may notice in their oral or overall health as well as lifestyle habits that may affect them.
 Dr. Kami and Kevin Marr have the knowledge, experience, and technology to help you get a better nights rest.
-Contact our Greeley, CO dentist office or schedule a consultation online.
+Contact our Greeley, CO dentist office by calling (970) 514-7010, or schedule a consultation online today.